la-lo-go/lalogo.dev/src/pages/blog/mounting-smb-cifs-shares-from-nas-in-linux-and-setting-up-plex.md

 ---
 layout: "@layouts/BlogLayout.astro"
-title: "Mounting SMB/CIFS Shares from your NAS in Linux and Setting Up Plex"
+title: "Mounting SMB/CIFS Shares from a NAS in Linux and Setting Up Plex"
-description: "A step-by-step guide for mounting SMB/CIFS shares from your NAS in Linux and setting up Plex Media Server with Docker - Learn how to securely connect your network storage and stream your media library."
+description: "A step-by-step guide for mounting SMB/CIFS shares from a NAS in Linux and setting up Plex Media Server with Docker - Learn how to securely connect your network storage and stream your media library."
 slug: "mounting-smb-cifs-shares-from-nas-in-linux-and-setting-up-plex"
 ---